mikhael-cutajar/udacity_continuous_control/Report.md

 Possible future work could including:
 - Trying out the D4PG model and comparing the results
-- Experiment with how learning changes when using ven more agents
+- Experiment with how learning changes when using even more agents